My life changed in the fall of 1964. I was an assistant junior varsity football

 I retired in 1999, but my relationship with Radio is as strong today as it has

-and "coaches" the football team.
-Crowds from both TL Hanna and their
+Crowds from both TL Hanna and their opponents adore Radio, and there isn't

-opponents adore Radio, and there isn't a moment when fans aren't yelling for
+a moment when fans aren't yelling for him: "Hey Radio, we love you.
+Come

-sure all of the fans see him, and then it's off for his signature cheer with the
+it's off for his signature cheer with the cheerleaders.

 One common bond we both share is a desire to help others through service.

-of Rest (a mens shelter).
-He helps serve Thanksgiving dinner on
+Radio volunteers at the Haven of Rest (a mens shelter).
+He helps serve

-Thanksgiving Day.
-I am on the advisory board of the Salvation Army Boys and
+Thanksgiving dinner on Thanksgiving Day.
+I am on the advisory board of the

-a non-profit organization that sends terminally ill children on hunting, fishing
+Foundation, which is a non-profit organization that sends terminally ill

-and other outdoor trips all over the world.
-At Christmas, Radio and I ring the
+children on hunting, fishing and other outdoor trips all over the nation.
+At

-bell and collect money for the Salvation Army's red kettles.
+Christmas, Radio and I ring the bell and collect money for the Salvation

 Radio and I have learned so much from each other over the years.
 Recently